 - Optional body dubbing: Purple Ice Dub (not part of Clouser's original pattern)

 1) Place hook in vise, hook point down.
-Tie in lead eyes on the top of the hook shank: Wrap the eyes in about the equivalent length from the hook eye as the length of the lead eyes themselves.
+Tie in lead eyes on the top of the hook shank: Wrap the eyes in behind the hook eye.
 1/4 to 3/8 inch is usually about right depending on the size of your fly.

 2) Cover the hook shank back to the hook bend with thread to set a base for tying in materials.